sedfarouk/TOP/miniProjects/SignUp-Form/README.md

 # Sign Up Form Page
-### This is the project I built for the forms on TOP.
+### This is the project I built for the HTML forms lesson on TOP.
 Below are the screenshots of what I built and what was expected.

 <br>